XLex0/ADA-Automated-Digital-Assistant-/README.md

 ### VERSION:
-0.1.2 beta (prometeus)
+1.0.1 beta (Atlas)

-#### The actual version is not finished yet
+#### The actual version has few functionalities
-The actual version has the capacity to transcribe voice to text is the base of the assistant also is incorporated the lemmatization and deletion of stopwords
+The actual version has the capacity of do actions with a voice instruction.
+Nowadays only can open programs and search in youtube, in next versions, we're going to add more functions

-#### rename instructionscopy.json --> instructions.json
+#### instructions.json
-Rename and configure with your own properties
+Configure with your own properties and paths

 ### Requires